JoeSuber/OpenCV-Max-Build-Package-/README.md

 New Open CL stuff may be as good... still need to test that idea.
 If using IPP, use 7.1 version with static add-ons.
 8.0 leaves out certain depreciated parts that OpenCV still needs (as of Nov 17, 2013)

-    todo: try to understand all the pros & cons of cmake-gui options
+    todo: try to illuminate all the pros & cons of cmake-gui options
     todo: test with openNI - I don't have a device
-    todo: Gige-whatever-cam, Ximea, Plantuml
+    todo: Unicap - mostly a Mac thing, I gather, Ximea, Plantuml

-The Following Build is only tested on Ubuntu 13.10, CUDA 5.5, Intel cpu, with most everything turned on
+The following Build is only tested on Ubuntu 13.10, CUDA 5.5, Intel cpu, with most everything turned on

 --- I would do these 1 or 2 at a time to witness results ----